thoughtbot/cities/london.md

 # London

-London is a large and diverse city, made up of many different neighborhoods, each with someone unique to offer.
+London is a large and diverse city, made up of many different neighborhoods, each with something unique to offer.

 Most of the technology scene is centered around East-London, with a lot of design-only firms around Oxford Circus.